Soumyabrata/Soumyabrata.github.io/application.md

 ### Executive Summary

-The central theme of my research vision is to identify the specific computational prob- lems in the above areas; and solve them in a collaborative manner with the domain experts.
+The central theme of my research vision is to identify the specific computational problems in the above areas; and solve them in a collaborative manner with the domain experts.
 I am a firm believer of open science and research reproducibility – and thereby interested in advancing science by promoting mutual collaboration and collective efforts among the community.